anagarona/anagarona.github.io/_pages/about.md

 My research has been published in leading journals across **cell biology, genetics, microbiology, and evolutionary biology**.
 I am the **first author on 4 peer-reviewed papers** and author on **1 additional paper**.

 See my [**Publications**](/publications/) or visit my [**ORCID**](https://orcid.org/0000-0002-7300-5836) profile for a complete list.

-## Research approach

-I enjoy working at the interface between **experimental and computational biology**.
-My experience includes **genetic engineering and CRISPR, microscopy, flow cytometry, experimental evolution, genomic and NGS data analysis, and quantitative analysis using Python and R**.

-I have also collaborated with **mathematicians and physicists** on quantitative modelling and interdisciplinary research projects.

 ## Scientific communication